tonsky/datascript/README.md

 - Datalog query engine to answer non-trivial questions about current app state.
 - Structured format to track data coming in and out of DB.
 Datalog queries can be run against it too.

-Also check out these blog post about [how DataScript fits into current webdev ecosystem](http://tonsky.me/blog/decomposing-web-app-development/).
+Also check out this blog post about [how DataScript fits into the current webdev ecosystem](http://tonsky.me/blog/decomposing-web-app-development/).

 ## Usage examples [![Build Status](https://travis-ci.org/tonsky/datascript.svg?branch=master)](https://travis-ci.org/tonsky/datascript)